 Michael: So I am incredibly excited.
-I’m going to see the first live music I’ve seen in 15 months tomorrow night by the legendary Steve Earle, who’s a great, great performers performing in Brooklyn.
+I’m going to see the first live music I’ve seen in 15 months tomorrow night by the legendary Steve Earle, who’s a great, great performer, performing in Brooklyn.
 And not only should you download all of his stuff, but in particular, he had an album that he dropped during the pandemic that did not get a lot of attention.
 So he’s a great performer and it’s just great to be going to see live music.

 Chris: That sounds awesome.
 So you have an absolutely huge footprint in terms of that region or worldwide, how do you specifically work with different types of tech companies?
 What’s that engagement model look like for you

 Michael: over our history?
 We have helped to build 160 different financial service providers in 55 countries that are now reaching hundreds of millions of clients and their clients who frankly the banks ignore.
 We’re living in a tech revolution.
 And it used to be that when you were trying to meet the financial needs of the poor, the distances were insurmountable.
 Today there is no distance that’s insurmountable.
 Used to be the transaction sizes were too small to be commercially viable.
 Now there’s no such thing.
 It used to be very hard to get to know your customer and know what the appropriate financial products are.
 But now data and data analytics are allowing us to really know our clients in very remote areas.
 And so this technological revolution is allowing us to achieve our true vision of making a financially inclusive world we take for granted the financial tools that make our lives much easier but three billion people are left out of or poorly served by the global financial system.
 Our vision is to really change that.